nwhitehead/tinysoundfont-pybind/README.md

 The negative global gain here lets multiple notes mix without distortion.
-The correct value to use will depend on how many notes you expect to play and the gain settings of the particular `sf2` instrument.
+The correct value to use will depend on how many notes you expect to play and the gain settings of the particular instrument.
+The gain setting is a relative dB measurement.

 Play a note with: